 Birmingham is the youngest major city in Europe, with under 25s accounting for almost 40% of its population.
 Young people in Birmingham are informed, talented and passionate, yet they don’t feel as though their thoughts and feelings are being taken into account.
 It is imperative that their opinions are taken into account when planning the future aspirations of the city.

 Brum Youth Trends is a pioneering report, produced by Beatfreeks, which gives exceptional insight into what young people think, want and need.
 The report listens to young people in Birmingham, and gives them the power to make a difference.
 The team then turn this into action, by feeding this insight back to the policy makers, organisations and people that can influence change and do something about this.
+Here, we take a look at what makes young people in Birmingham who they are, discussing all things identity, relationships and culture.

 This year's report tells us that young people in Birmingham today are well connected to one another and to the city they call home.
 “They are thoughtful, wanting to help and support others, their community and the environment around them,” says Bruntwood’s Director of Birmingham, Rob Valentine.
 “They are resilient, overcoming media perceptions of who they are supposed to be and working their way through a prolonged period of political mess.
 And they are cautious, seeking a secure future.”